dingusdev/dingusppc/zdocs/developers/cpu/powerpc/powerpc.md

-The PowerPC is the main processor behind Power Macs.
+The PowerPC is the main processor used for Power Macs.
 Currently, DingusPPC only implements the 32-bit variant.

 # General Notes

 All instructions are 32 bits wide, regardless of whether the PowerPC is in 32-bit or 64-bit mode.

-Code execution generally begins at 0xFFF00100, which the reset exception vector.

 # BATs